JeffreyZhang512/winlogdecoder/README.md

 ## evtx files
 The purpose of decoding evtx files is to show the events recorded by Windows.
 The process is as following:
 - Call the evtx_dump tool (https://github.com/omerbenamram/evtx) to convert the evtx files to xml files.
-- The xml files converted by the evtx_dump tool can't be completely parsed by the Qt class QXmlStreamReader, so I have to revise the format.
 - Then parse the revised xml files and extract the information to .txt files.
+- The problem is that the output of the evtx_dump tool is in XML format but not a valid xml file which can't be completely parsed by the Qt class QXmlStreamReader, so I have to change the evtx_dump tool to make the output file as a valid xml file.

 Notes:
 - The format of the generated txt file is like this:
   [level]    timestamp    {guid of the provider}or[name of the provider][process id][thread id]    eventID    (Task Category)
 - Currently, all events are printed to the txt file.
 You can modify the class EvtxDecoder to print the eventIDs you are interested only.